Aalphakeem-Adroit/wireframing/README.md

 - **Components and templates** – Reusable design elements save time and maintain consistency.
 - **Integration with prototyping** – Wireframes can be easily transformed into clickable prototypes to simulate user flows.

 Figma’s flexibility and accessibility make it one of the most powerful tools for translating requirements into clear visual wireframes.

+## Benefits of Wireframing in Software Development

+Wireframing plays a crucial role in the software development process by providing a visual blueprint of the system before actual coding begins.
+Some key benefits include:

+- **Guides the Design Process**
+  Wireframes act as the foundation for UI/UX design.
+For example, in the booking management system, wireframing the **search and checkout flows** ensures that designers focus on usability and intuitive navigation before adding visual polish.

+- **Facilitates Clear Communication**
+  Wireframes make it easier for developers, designers, product managers, and stakeholders to stay aligned.
+Instead of lengthy requirement documents, a simple wireframe of the **room selection process** communicates the intended flow to everyone on the team.

+- **Identifies Issues Early**
+  By mapping out features like **login, booking, and payment**, potential usability or logical issues can be spotted and resolved at the planning stage, saving time and development costs later.

+- **Keeps Stakeholders Engaged**
+  Stakeholders can interact with low-fidelity wireframes of the booking system to provide feedback.
+This ensures the final product reflects the actual needs of the users and the business.

+In short, wireframes bridge the gap between **requirement analysis and design implementation**, ensuring the project stays on track from both technical and user-experience perspectives.